 How Much Does Osmium Cost?

-Learn about its uses and practical value
+Learn about osmium's uses and practical value

 Osmium (Os) is one of the platinum group metals (PGMs), along with iridium (Ir), palladium (Pd), platinum (Pt), rhodium (Rh), and ruthenium (Ru).
 Its atomic number is 76, and its atomic weight is 190.23.
 As of 2018, it sells for $400 per troy ounce (about 31.1 grams), and that price had held steady for more than two decades, according to Engelhard Industrial Bullion prices.